AI, progress & app workflow

 What to do next

-For "Why AI-supported focus cues should support routine choice, not self-critique", choose one low-pressure action: separate general wellness content from medical questions.
-Use the related Orena guide for "Why AI-supported focus cues should support routine choice, not self-critique" when you want app support for that action.
-The useful signal for "Why AI-supported focus cues should support routine choice, not self-critique" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.
+For "Routine choice: AI supported focus cues", choose one low-pressure action: separate general wellness content from medical questions.
+Use the related Orena guide for "Routine choice: AI supported focus cues" when you want app support for that action.
+The useful signal for "Routine choice: AI supported focus cues" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.

 Evidence boundary